Greg and Elaine Smith fight to bring surrogate-born twins home from Mexico

 'I think they need better care'

 Both babies are on respirators after their lungs stopped working, which is a common complication with premature babies.
-Ariana has also suffered several infections, and a serious brain bleed, said Pruden.
+One has also suffered several infections, and a serious brain bleed, said Pruden.

 The Smiths want to bring the babies to B.C.
 Children's Hospital in Vancouver for medical care, but are being told they need to wait, said Pruden.